hkurokawa/code-review-as-journey/presentation.md

 ```

 ^
-After you understand the problem and the background, let's do operational check.
-To avoid wasting our time, we usually do operational check before code review.
+To avoid wasting time, we usually do operational check before code review.
-Sometimes gradle builds fail after checking out a branch which has changes about databinding, build.gradle and so forth.
+Sometimes gradle builds fail after checking out a branch which has changes about databinding, build.gradle.
 So we use the git worktree command.
 The worktree command enables check out the branch on another directory.
 Using a different directory helps make the build stable.